FernandoMiguel/TLSguide/README.md

 #### Removal
 - https://hstspreload.org/#removal

 Be aware that inclusion in the preload list cannot easily be undone.
-Domains can be removed, but it takes months for a change to reach users with a Chrome update and we cannot make guarantees about other browsers.
+Domains can be removed, but it takes months for a change to reach users with a Chrome update and Google cannot make guarantees about other browsers.
 Don't request inclusion unless you're sure that you can support HTTPS for your **entire site and all its subdomains** the long term.

 #### When things go **really** wrong